ismarjiw/ismarjiw/README.md

 <summary><h3>👩🏽‍💻 Ismarji's Coding Journey</h3></summary>
    I started my coding journey as a naive Python coder by taking a course on Udemy.com.
 After starting the course, I began to have a passion to learn as much as I could about programming, ranging from different coding languages to computer science theory.
-This was all the while I was working full-time as an ophthalmic technician.
-My desire to further grow my skillset gave me the opportunity to join Hackbright Academy's full-time software engineering bootcamp, sponsored by Walmart.
+This was all the while I was working full-time as an ophthalmic technician and surgery coordinator.
 Currently I'm looking for a full-stack software engineer role.
 To connect and learn more about me, please check out my LinkedIn to the left and under my profile picture.
 </details>

 <hr></hr>